Payouts

 An estimate of how long it will take for the fiat payout to reach the beneficiary after the transaction is confirmed.

-The cryptocurrency asset being converted in the payouts transaction, such as usdt, usdc, or btc.
+The cryptocurrency asset being converted in the payouts transaction, such as USDT, USDC, or BTC.

 The identifier of the quote that was previously generated and used to initialize this transaction.
-Helps tie the payout to a fixed rate.

 A description or note about the purpose of the payment.
-This field is passed by the client and appears in the transaction metadata.

-The rate at which the selected fromAsset is converted into the settlement fiat currency.
+The rate at which the selected from_asset is converted into the settlement fiat currency.
 This rate was locked during quote generation.

 A UNIX timestamp representing when the initialization request or quote will expire.
 After this, a new quote will be required.